 Or maybe you’re writing a cookbook of Mexican recipes.
 In that case, you might want to set a daily recipe goal instead of a work goal.

 The point is to always keep moving forward.
 You’re as talented when you don’t feel like it as you are when you do.
 So just write.

 There are countless methods you can use to write more productively.
 But the real trick is this…

 Find out what works for you.

-While these three tips are relatively universal, they can always be adjusted.
+These three tips are relatively universal.
+You can use them whether you’re writing a book about zombies or an all-German blog post about air frying without oil.
+That said, these strategies can always be adjusted.
 Don’t get stuck on trying to force yourself to adopt a strategy that isn’t going to work.
 That can definitely add to the counterproductivity you’re attempting to get rid of.

 Well, I hope you can take something away from this article just as I have.
 So, if you’ll excuse me… I gotta go write!